dereuromark/cakephp-queue/docs/README.md

 The task automatically captures stderr output into stdout.
 If you don't want this, set "redirect" to false.
 It also escapes by default using "escape" true.
 Only disable this if you trust the source.

-By default it only allows return code `0` (success) to pass.
+By default, it only allows return code `0` (success) to pass.
 If you need different accepted return codes, pass them as "accepted" array.
 If you want to disable this check and allow any return code to be successful, pass `[]` (empty array).

 *Warning*: This can essentially execute anything on CLI.
 Make sure you never expose this directly as free-text input to anyone.
 Use only predefined and safe code-snippets here!

+## Tips for Development

+### Only pass identification data if possible

+If you have larger data sets, or maybe even objects/entities, do not pass those.
+They would not survive the json_encode/decode part and will maybe even exceed the text field in the database.

+Instead, pass only the ID of the entity, and get your data in the Task itself.
+If you have other larger chunks of data, store them somewhere and pass the path to this file.

 ### Multi Server Setup
 When working with multiple CLI servers there are several requirements for it to work smoothly: